 Creation of 10 short films to learn how to cook and eat in a healthy and sustainable way, by creating an intercultural and intergenerational dialogue among the inhabitants of the St Charles district of Marseille

-As part of its call for projects – Education and training category – The Ivory Foundation supports a project led by the association “La Cité de l’Agriculture” (The city of agriculture)
+The Ivory Foundation provided support to a project led by the association “La Cité de l’Agriculture” (The city of agriculture).

 This Marseille-based association promotes urban agriculture and defends close ties between citizens and producers.
 It is implementing concrete actions to combat food insecurity and invite city dwellers to regain their food in order to improve their health, pleasure and links with farmers.